TigerClips1/Doki_Doki_Literature_Club_With_ironmouse/CREDIT.md

 8. blacklight5h (helping with the codeing/story)

-9. Doki-Doki-Takeover team (for the fire main menu audio i add from the DDTO mod on Friday Night funkin a rythm game by ninja muffan and DDTO mod is open source)
+9.  main menu music by Video Game Remixes